symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 Symfony CMF needs a database in order to make a lot of things configurable using an admin interface.

-To quickly get started, it is expected that you have enabled the sqlite extension.
+To quickly get started, it is expected that you have enabled the sqlite PHP extension.
 After that, run these commands:

 .. code-block:: bash

     $ php bin/console doctrine:database:create
-    $ php bin/console doctrine:phpcr:init:dbal
+    $ php bin/console doctrine:phpcr:init:dbal --force
     $ php bin/console doctrine:phpcr:repository:init
+    # TODO there are no fixtures in the standard edition anymore...
     $ php bin/console doctrine:phpcr:fixtures:load

 .. tip::